DustCar/Unreal-Gaming-Programming-Notes/README.md

   2. Get the forward vector of the pawn using `GetActorForwardVector()`.
   3. Use `AddMovementInput()` and pass in the Forward vector, then the value.

+  _*Note: `AddMovementInput()` does not need to be multiplied by DeltaTime and a speed since it already accounts for framerate._

 ## Creating a Player Pawn/Character
 Some general notes on using C++ to create classes for player pawns/characters and how to use it in BPs.